danmacklin/erlang_cep/README.md

 If the Row Function fails to match it must return an empty list.

-The results of a row function must be a list.
+The results of a Row Function must be a list.
 The order of the list is important as it dictates how the data is stored within the window results.
 Row Functions, searches and joins must respect this order.

 When using joins, the javascript code can be simplified by using the Join object.